University of Miami Leonard M. Miller School of Medicine

 Highlights of the Fellowship:

 One of the first Endocrine Surgery fellowships established in the country, the University of Miami/Jackson Medical Center serves a large number of patients with thyroid, parathyroid, adrenal and pancreatic endocrine diseases.
 The annual caseload for fellows consists of 200 thyroid, 85 parathyroid, 20 adrenal and 2-4 neuroendocrine pancreatic and GI tumor cases.
 Fellows will have an independent staff clinic entirely devoted to endocrine tumor and disease.
 Fellows become proficient in office and intraoperative ultrasound for thyroid and parathyroid disease, and fine needle aspiration and thyroid cytology.
-Home of the 'Miami Criterion', fellows also become well-versed using intraoperative parathyroid hormone monitoring for 'targeted' or minimally invasive parathyroidectomy.
-Fellows will also gain a strong experience in laparoscopic anterior and retroperitoneal adrenalectomy.
-Opportunity exists for additional exposure to pancreatic exocrine cases with additional University of Miami surgical faculty.
+Home of the 'Miami Criterion' pioneered by George L. Irvin III, M.D., fellows also become well-versed using intraoperative parathyroid hormone monitoring for 'targeted' or minimally invasive parathyroidectomy.
+Fellows will also gain a strong experience in laparoscopic adrenalectomy.
+Opportunity exists for additional exposure to pancreatic/NET cases with additional University of Miami surgical faculty.
 Fellows also play an active role in subspecialty conferences, clinical and translational research, and manuscript preparation and publication.
 The program is designed to give fellows graded independence with the expectation that they will be able to practice independently at the end of the fellowship year.

 International Medical Graduates: